 Area of law Description Potential penalties Directors' duties As discussed above: duty to act in good faith and for proper purposes duty to act with reasonable case, skill and diligence duty not to dishonestly use position or information, and duty to avoid conflicts of interest Significant fines, liability for loss suffered by the company, disqualification from acting as a director of a company or (in extreme cases) a term of imprisonment.
 These penalties vary according to the offence and whether the person is a director of a company or incorporated association.
 Employment The Fair Work Act 2009 (Cth) (Fair Work Act) covers the rights and responsibilities of employers and employees in the workplace.
 It covers unfair dismissal, the National Employment Standards, adverse action and redundancy.
 Board members can be held personally liable for breaches where they were 'involved' in that breach.
 A person is involved in a breach if they have aided, abetted, induced, were knowingly concerned in, or have conspired to give effect to the breach.
 Board members can also be personally liable for acts committed in breach of anti-discrimination legislation if they have caused, instructed, aided, permitted, authorised or assisted another person to contravene that legislation.
 Significant fines for a breach of the Fair Work Act.
 Directors found personally liable may also be exposed to orders to pay compensation or damages. Тах Organisations are required to make pay as you go (PAYG) payments on employee income (for example, on salary and wages paid to employees).
 Where an organisation fails to pay PAYG, income tax instalments or superannuation guarantee payments, board members may be personally liable for these amounts.
 Where a director penalty notice is issued to a board member, they have 21 days in which to rectify the situation.
 The PAYG withholding amounts owed by the organisation.
 An organisation may be required to make goods and services tax (GST) payments.
 The GST rate in Australia is 10% and is often charged by the organisation to consumers and paid to the ATO by the organisation.
 A director of an organisation should be aware of their requirements and obligations in respect of making GST payments.
 Failure to do this may result in the board member being personally liable for unpaid GST amounts.
-Where a director penalty notice is issued to a board member, they have 21 days in which to rectify the situation.
-The unpaid GST amount owed by the organisation.
-Where an organisation commits a tax offence, including failure to produce information or making false or misleading statements, board members of the company are deemed to have also committed that offence.
-Significant fines or a term of imprisonment.
+Where a director The unpaid GST amount owed by the organisation.